FAIRmat-NFDI/nomad-docs/docs/howto/plugins/types/actions.md

 # How to define an action

-!!! tip "Warning"

-    NOMAD Actions are a preview feature available starting from NOMAD version `nomad-lab>=1.3.18.dev89`.
-    Please note that this is an early release: some functionality may change, and you might encounter bugs.

-    We’d love your feedback to help us improve NOMAD Actions, please don’t hesitate to reach out and share your thoughts.

 Actions allow to define executable workflows in NOMAD.
 They are an alternative to [normalizers](../../../tutorial/custom.md#custom-normalizers) and can be configured to use specialized workers instead of the NOMAD internal worker.